livehouse-automation/veraflux/README.md

 Known limitations in current beta:

-- http only
+- http only (see issue #1)
-- Username/Password for InfluxDB don't do anything yet.
+- Username/Password for InfluxDB don't do anything yet (see issue #2)
-- Only way to change what Services/Values get logged to Influx is by editing the implementation file.
+- Only way to change what Services/Values get logged to Influx is by editing the implementation file (see issue #3)
 - Logs contain cheesy references to Back to the Future.